 Convolutional neural network

-A convolutional neural network (CNN) is a particular implementation of a neural network used in machine learning that exclusively processes array data such as images, and is thus frequently used in machine learning applications targeted at medical images.
-Architecture A convolutional neural ne...
+A convolutional neural network (CNN) is a particular implementation of a neural network used in deep learning that exclusively processes array data such as images, and is thus frequently used in machine learning applications targeted at medical images 1.
+Architecture A convolutional neural net...

 Batch size (machine learning)

 Batch size is a term used in machine learning and refers to the number of training examples utilized in one iteration.
 The batch size can be one of three options: batch mode: where the batch size is equal to the total dataset thus making the iteration and epoch values equivalent mini-batch mod...